tgdwyer/tgdwyer.github.io/_chapters/haskell3.md

 [2,3,4,3,4,5]
 ```

-Note that lists definition of `<*>` produces the Cartesian product of the two lists, that is, all the possible ways to apply the functions in the left list to the values in the right list.
+Note that list’s definition of `<*>` produces the Cartesian product of the two lists, that is, all the possible ways to apply the functions in the left list to the values in the right list.
 It is interesting to look at [the source](https://hackage.haskell.org/package/base-4.14.0.0/docs/src/GHC.Base.html#Applicative) for the definition of `Applicative` for lists on Hackage:

 ```haskell
 instance Applicative [] where